awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/photo_asset_manager/README.md

 - **Labels** - Serverless API endpoint that returns the labels and label count of images in the S3 storage bucket.
 - **Upload** - Serverless API endpoint that returns a presigned URL for uploading an image.
 - **DetectLabelsFunction** - Amazon S3 event function that is invoked when an image object is created in an S3 storage bucket.
-The new image is analyzed using AWS Rekognition, and label information is stored in a DynamoDB table.
+The new image is analyzed using Amazon Rekognition, and label information is stored in a DynamoDB table.
 - **DownloadFunction** - Amazon API Gateway function that combines images into a zip file in an S3 storage bucket with a presigned URL for download, and sends a notification message using Amazon Simple Notification Service (Amazon SNS).

 ## ⚠️ Important